Emil Kheri Imsgard

-Emil Kheri Imsgard (born 6 March 1998) is a Norwegian handball player for Danish second tier team HØJ Elite and the Norwegian national team.
+Emil Kheri Imsgard (born 6 March 1998) is a Norwegian handball player for HØJ Elite and the Norwegian national team.

 He was chosen in the extended squad for the 2023 World Men's Handball Championship.

+Club career

+Imsgard started playing handball at Elverum Håndball, where he made his senior debut in 2016.
+In the same season he won the Norwegian Championship.

+In 2023 he joined Hungarian OTP Bank-Pick Szeged.

+A year later he joined HØJ Elite in the Danish second tier.
 In the 2024-25 season he was promoted with HØJ Elite to the Danish Herrehåndboldligaen.
+From the 2026-27 season he will join local rivals Nordsjælland Håndbold.